 Summary

-With respect to candidates for office, there should be no restrictions on candidates for reasons such as physical disability.
+With respect to candidates for office, there should be no restrictions on candidacy based on any form of disability.

 Election Parts